erikbabu/federated-learning-healthcare-data/CheXpert/README.md

 **Note:**

 - Default filename is ```profile_results.txt```.
+- It will create a ```profile_results.txt``` file for every client if evaluating a model trained using FL.
-- Disregard the following warnings from the profiler for the following classes:
+- Disregard the following wavrnings from the profiler for the following classes:

     - <class 'model.backbone.densenet._DenseLayer'>
     - <class 'model.backbone.densenet._DenseBlock'>